jackhman/sergio-martin-rubio-site/_posts/2019-10-21-centralized-configuration-with-spring-cloud-config-server.md

         include: refresh, bus-refresh
 ```

-Now if you hit the endpoint `/actuator/bus-refresh` of one of your services like this:
+Now if you hit the endpoint `/actuator/bus-refresh` of one of your services:

 ```shell
 curl -X POST localhost:{server-port}/actuator/bus-refresh